palashkulsh/doc-maker/Readme.md

 Location where the final comment file will be finally written.
 Eg. ```/tmp/comment.js``` in our above example.

 ### Format of the Output
 Finally when the program is run then /tmp/comment.js file will look like shown below.
+You can now skip the tedious task of writing the data , rather you can just concentrate on writing the information. like param description etc.

 ```
  @api {post} localhost:2191/some/api/check